-Select "FULL WIDTH" to fill the projector's display from left-toright without changing the original aspect ratio of the image.
+1400 - Select "FULL WIDTH" to fill the projector's display from leftto-right without changing the original aspect ratio of the image.
 Depending on the source, data at the top and bottom may be discarded (cropped), or the display may have black borders at the top and bottom (called "letterboxed").

-• Select "FULL HEIGHT" to fill the display from top-to-bottom.
+Select "FULL HEIGHT" to fill the display from top-to-bottom.
 Depending on the source, this may create borders.

 • Select "ANAMORPHIC" to display an anamorphic image in its native 16:9 aspect ratio.
-The image will fill the screen from side-to-side and be centered between black bars at top and bottom.
+The image will fill the screen from side-to-side, and be centered between narrow black bars on top and bottom.
+This is used for DVD players that output widescreen images compressed into 4:3 NTSC format.